Modular invariance of (logarithmic) intertwining operators: Introduction

 The present paper is organized as follows: In Section 2, we recall some basic definitions and results needed in this paper.
 In Subsection 2.1, we recall the definition of pseudo-traces and the results about pseudo-traces and symmetric linear functions obtained by Miyaomoto \cite{M}, Arike \cite{Ar} and Fiordalisi \cite{F1}.
 In Subsection 2.2, we recall the results of Fiordalisi in \cite{F1} and \cite{F} on the convergence and analytic extensions of shifted pseudo-$q$-traces of products of intertwining operators and their properties.
 In Section 3, for a vertex operator algebra $V$, we study further the $A^{\infty}(V)$-bimodule $A^{\infty}(W)$ and the $A^{N}(V)$-bimodules $A^{N}(W)$ for $N\in \N$ constructed from a lower-bounded generalized $V$-module $W$ in \cite{H-aa-int-op}.
 Then we introduce and study new associative algebras $\widetilde{A}^{\infty}(V)$ and $\widetilde{A}^{N}(V)$ $N\in \N$, the $\widetilde{A}^{\infty}(V)$-bimodule $\widetilde{A}^{\infty}(W)$ and $\widetilde{A}^{N}(V)$-bimodules $\widetilde{A}^{N}(W)$ for $N\in \N$ in this section.
 In Section 4, we give two constructions of symmetric linear functions on $\widetilde{A}^{N}(V)$-bimodules $\widetilde{A}^{N}(W)$ for a grading-restricted generalized $V$-module $W$.
 The first construction is given by shifted pseudo-$q$-traces of intertwining operators.
 The second construction is given by suitable maps satisfying properties involving the Weierstrass $\wp$- and $\zeta$-functions.
 In Section 5, we prove our modular invariance theorem (Theorem \ref{mod-inv}) by proving Proposition \ref{mod-transf-conf-bk} and Theorem \ref{conf-bk=>pseudo-q-tr} (the two results (1) and (2) discussed above).
 We also have two appendices.
 In Appendix A, we recall some basic facts on the Weierstrass $\wp$-function $\wp_{2}(z; \tau)$ the Weierstrass $\zeta$-function $\wp_{1}(z; \tau)$ and the Eisenstein series $G_{2}(\tau)$.
 In Appendix B, we prove and collect a number of identities involving the binomial coefficients.
 The proof of the modular invariance theorem in this paper depends heavily on these identities.

 \paragraph{Acknowledgment} Francesco Fiordalisi worked jointly with me in 2015 on an early method to the modular invariance conjecture of (logarithmic) intertwining operators.
 I am very grateful to him for many discussions when he did his Ph.D. thesis research in \cite{F1} and \cite{F}.
 I am also very grateful to Robert McRae for many discussions, especially on his proof in \cite{Mc} of Proposition 4.4 in \cite{M} (see Remark \ref{miyamoto-prop-4.4}), his observation that the condition $V_{(0)}=\C\one$ is not needed in the proof that a grading-restricted generalized $V$-module is $C_{n}$-cofinite (see the proof of Theorem \ref{finite-d-A-N-W}) and the possible applications of the modular invariance theorem proved in this paper.
 Some adjustments in the statements and proofs of several results and the corrections of many typos in the present paper were done when I was visiting the School of Mathematical Sciences in Shanghai Jiaotong University.
 I would like to thank Jinwei Yang for his hospitality during the visit.
+I am also grateful to Hao Zhang for noticing a mistake in the formulation of Theorem \ref{ar-sym} of Miyamoto and Arike in the previous version of this paper.
+(This wrong formulation and the discussions in several places using this formulation have been corrected in this version).

 {\thesection.\arabic{equation}} {\thesection.\arabic{thm}}